newcleo-dev-team/lbh15/docs/source/learn_more.rst

     Time history of the heat load applied to the lead volume.

-Let suppose that the lead volume works in an environment where the creation of an Iron oxide layer must be guaranteed on the bounding walls.
-This requires the Oxygen concentration within the lead to be always within the admissible range having the :class:`lbh15.properties.lead_thermochemical_properties.solubility_in_lead.OxygenSolubility` value as upper limit and, as lower limit, the :class:`lbh15.properties.lead_thermochemical_properties.lead_oxygen_limits.LowerLimitIron` value.
+Let suppose that the lead volume works in an environment where the creation of an iron oxide layer must be guaranteed on the bounding walls.
+This requires the oxygen concentration within the lead to be always within the admissible range having the :class:`lbh15.properties.lead_thermochemical_properties.solubility_in_lead.OxygenSolubility` value as upper limit and, as lower limit, the :class:`lbh15.properties.lead_thermochemical_properties.lead_oxygen_limits.LowerLimitIron` value.
 The choice of the Iron oxide is just for illustrative purposes, the same goes for any other oxide formation.
-The Oxygen concentration must then be controlled by supposing the application of an ideal device able to add and subtract Oxygen to/from the lead volume.
+The oxygen concentration must then be controlled by supposing the application of an ideal device able to add and subtract oxygen to/from the lead volume.

 The system enabling this kind of control is depicted in :numref:`contrschema`.